YulioTech/django-nopassword/docs/settings.rst

     A boolean flag if set to True, asks the user for their email instead of their username.

+.. attribute:: NOPASSWORD_CREATE_USERS

+    A boolean flag if set to True, with create a user for a given email address.
+Ignored if NOPASSWORD_USE_EMAIL is False.

 .. attribute:: NOPASSWORD_MULTIUSE_CODES

     A boolean flag if set to True, allows codes to be used multiple times until the expiry is reached.
 Default: False